J-CF-Leung/Study_Vault/Chemistry/Molecular quantum mechanics.md

 	- $\bm{Q}$: positions of nuclei, _fixed when considering the wave function of electrons_
 	- $\bm{q}$: positions of the electrons

-- The electronic Schrodinger equation:
+- The electronic Schrödinger equation:
 $$\hat{\Ham}_\text{elec}\psi_\text{elec}(\bm{Q},\bm{q})=E_\text{elec}(\bm{Q})\psi_\text{elec}(\bm{Q},\bm{q})$$
 	- Energy: function of positions of nuclei

 - For nuclear motion, the electronic equation must be solved many times to obtain $E_\text{elec}$ as a function of $Q$, which is then used as the potential in the nuclear Hamiltonian
 - The nuclear Hamiltonian:
 $$\hat{\Ham}_\text{nuc}=\hat{T}_N+E_\text{elec}(\bm{Q})$$
-- The nuclear wave function is then calculated by solving the nuclear Schrodinger equation:
+- The nuclear wave function is then calculated by solving the nuclear Schrödinger equation:
 $$\hat{\Ham}_\text{nuc}\psi_\text{nuc}(\bm{Q})=E\psi_\text{nuc}(\bm{Q})$$
 	- $E$: total energy